 John died in 1842, and the school closed.
 Henry helped out in the factory making Thoreau pencils.

-By then, the Thoreaus were filling large orders for their ground plumbago, which they were getting from Sturbridge, Mass., and Canada.
-A Boston printer wouldn't reveal why it ordered so much.
+By then, the Thoreaus were filling large orders for their ground plumbago, which they got from Sturbridge, Mass., and Canada.
+A Boston printer wouldn’t reveal why it ordered so much.
 Finally the printer swore the Thoreaus to secrecy, and said the ground plumbago was needed for a new process called electrotyping.

 The Thoreaus could make a lot of money selling their high-quality graphite, so they made fewer pencils and only as a front.
 They completely gave up making pencils in 1853, and advertised ‘Plumbago, Expressly Made for Electrotyping.’
 When his father died in 1859, Henry took over the business.
 In August of that year he paid to have Walden published.